Rome Observatory: Monte Porzio Catone

-OAR has always been committed to a very intense activity of Astronomy outreach and teaching.
+OAR has always been committed to Astronomy outreach and teaching.

 OAR hosts AstroLAB (since 2001) and LightLAB (since 2013), interactive labs open to school groups.
 Every year, a total number of 5.000 to 10.000 pupils (from kindergarten to primary and secondary schools) visit these labs with experienced guides.

 OAR has organized three editions of “Cosmoscuola”, a series of Astronomy lessons and practical activities for children from 7 to 14 years of age.
 A certain number of OAR researchers have collaborated in organizing lessons on their scientific area of study.

 OAR has organized – in particular in the years from 2011 to 2017 – 15 to 50 star-gazing nights per year, open to the public.
 These evenings, in which visitors could visit Astrolab, observe planets and the Moon at the MPT telescope, listen to an astronomer's lecture or take part in activities with their children (Astrokids) have attracted 1000 to 5000 visitor per year.

 OAR has also organized a certain number of temporary exhibitions: